Transformers with RL or SFT Provably Learn Sparse Boolean Functions, But Differently: Introduction

-In this work, we take the first step towards addressing this gap.
-We {} the problem of learning a broad class of functions~\citep{bhattamishra-etal-2023-simplicity}---\emph{$k$-sparse Boolean functions}~(Definition~\ref{def:bool_funcs}).
-We specifically focus on $k$-sparse Boolean functions that can be recursively decomposed into fixed 2-sparse Boolean functions, which includes the bit subset parity problem as an example.
-These functions are hard to be learned in an end-to-end manner but can be provably learned with intermediate supervision~\citep{kim2025transformers,wies2023subtaskdecompositionenableslearning,shamir2017distributionspecifichardnesslearningneural,hu2025minimalistsoftmaxattentionprovably} that is akin to CoT, and hence provide suitable case studies for the emergence of reasoning capabilities for transformers through fine-tuning.
-In particular, we examine the learning dynamics of fine-tuning via \emph{RL optimized by vanilla policy gradient method}~\citep{mnih2016asynchronousmethodsdeepreinforcement}, which has not been covered by prior works despite its importance, or via \emph{SFT without teacher-forcing as well as augmented data}, which relaxes the constraints in \citet{kim2025transformers}.
-For theoretical tractability, we analyze a one-layer transformer, consisting of a positional encoding, a self-attention layer, and a feedforward layer.
-This transformer is iteratively applied to its own output to generate intermediate steps before arriving at the final answer.
-Our contributions are summarized below.
+In this work, we address this gap by focusing on the problem of learning a broad class of functions~\citep{bhattamishra-etal-2023-simplicity}---\emph{$k$-sparse Boolean functions}~(Def.~\ref{def:bool_funcs}) that can be recursively decomposed into fixed 2-sparse Boolean functions, which is a specific subclass of $k$-sparse Boolean functions and includes the bit subset parity problem as an example.
+These functions are hard to learn in an end-to-end manner but can be provably learned with intermediate supervision~\citep{kim2025transformers,wies2023subtaskdecompositionenableslearning,shamir2017distributionspecifichardnesslearningneural,hu2025minimalistsoftmaxattentionprovably} that is akin to CoT, and hence provide suitable case studies for the emergence of reasoning capabilities for transformers through fine-tuning.